-IPL's management of modern slavery risk forms part of its overall approach to managing human rights risks.
 IPL's Human Rights Policy, Modern Slavery Policy, and Supplier Code of Conduct set out its commitments to promoting ethical conduct, respecting human rights, and eliminating modern slavery from its operations and supply chains.
+During FY24, IPL updated its Human Rights Policy, and the Group's Modern Slavery Policy and Human Rights Policy were translated into the local languages for the jurisdictions in which IPL operates.